joshbegley/nyt-latest/previous.md

 https://nytimes.com/video/us/politics/100000010439696/chicago-protests-immigration-trump.html

 **The Mark Stoops dilemma: Is it time to move on, or are the coach and Kentucky stuck?**\
-`The results sure make it seem like it’s over.
+`The results sure make it seem like it's over.
 The money, on the other hand, makes it hard to see Kentucky making a move.`\
 https://nytimes.com/athletic/6689909/2025/10/04/kentucky-football-mark-stoops-georgia/

 **Hamas Partially Accepts Trump’s Peace Plan**\